Woman jogging outdoors carrying a water bottle.

 Q: So it’s safe to become pregnant after surgery, just not right away.

-A: We tend to recommend that if you want to use a hormonal form of birth control that you avoid an oral hormonal form (the pill) — especially if you’ve had a malabsorptive procedure.
+A: We usually recommend that if you want to use a hormonal form of birth control that you avoid an oral hormonal form (the pill) — especially if you’ve had a malabsorptive procedure.
 We’re not certain that you’re going to get the level of hormones from the pill that you need to provide adequate contraception.
 So either use a barrier method or non-oral medication: things like Depo (Depo-Provera hormone injection), implants or injections; the Nuvaring; patches — patches might also be a little bit difficult to interpret.
 Use something that’s not oral, or use a barrier method (such as condoms, contraceptive sponge, cervical cap and/or a diaphragm).

 Q: What about additional pregnancies after the first one, post-surgery?

-A: I’ve had a number of patients who have contacted me after surgery to say, “This is what I really wanted.
-I wanted a family, I wanted to become pregnant and I couldn’t before surgery.”
+A: Some patients have said after surgery, “I wanted a family, I wanted to become pregnant and I couldn’t before surgery.”
 So many patients have been able to achieve this, and that’s really a gratifying part of this job, to be able to get birth announcements from these patients.
-I get to ask them how their babies are doing and they love to show pictures; what mom doesn’t?
-It’s incredibly gratifying.

 Thumbnail-sized image of woman holding up a tape measure in the foreground.